TrevorShelby/Mao-Online/protocol.md

 	"timestamp": 1566229882915
 }
 ```
 `quote` describes that player has said. `by` is a version 4 uuid that describes the client who is talking.
-This will likely be changed to a different form of identification later. `timestamp` describes the time when the quote was added to the chatLog and forwarded.
+This will likely be changed to a different form of identification later. `timestamp` describes the time when the quote was added to the server's chat log and forwarded.

 ##The `cardMoved` Event
 The `cardMoved` event is caused by a player moving a card from one place to another (which is done through the `moveCard` action).